infinitered/ignite/docs/Guide.md

 Once it's up and running, you can use the Ignite CLI to [generate](./Generators.md) components, screens, MST models, and more.

+Running into errors? have a look at [upgrading Ignite CLI](./Upgrading-Ignite.md)

 ### Ignite Boilerplate

 Your new Ignite project (whether you start with Expo or not) comes with a full stack of useful libraries, pre-set up for you so you can start coding.